Ernestanior/google-login-guide/README.md

  link for plugin: <a>https://github.com/react-native-google-signin/google-signin</a>

-Google sign-in is a great login feature to offer to your app's users.
-It makes it easier for them to create an account and sign in.

-And what's even better, Firebase makes it extremely easy for developers to add support for Google sign-in.
-But setting up the React Native environment can create some challenges, which are fully covered in this tutorial.

-React Native and Firebase SDK make the implementation of Google login pretty straightforward.
-Let's build a simple app that only has a single Google login button.
-Once the user successfully logs into Google, we are going to display the user info retrieved from their Google account as well as a logout button.

-You can also add Facebook Login to your app if you're interested in providing even more login options to your users.
-You can check out this guide to Facebook Login in React Native with Firebase if you're looking to learn more on how to set up Facebook sign-in.

-Why Use a Google Sign-in Button in Mobile Apps?
-Using Google or other third parties can make your authentication process seamless and friendly.
-Users don’t have to waste time in the registration process, which will improve your registration and retention rates tremendously.
-It's safe and secure.
-Users trust Google or Facebook more than an unknown site or app on the Internet.
-It provides a good user experience.
-As a user, we have little patience for any actions or work that we need to do, especially in a fairly unknown app that we are trying for the first time.
-Without further ado, let's jump directly into the app development part of this tutorial.

-Setting up the Firebase Project
-Go to the Firebase Console and create a Firebase project:

-create new firebase project
 create new firebase project
 Here, we will need to set up the Firebase project name and app identifier, so let's first create the React Native app.